Navigation route

 ANALYSIS / Nerea Álvarez

 Relations between Japan and Korea are not easy.
-The Japanese annexation of the peninsula in 1910 is still very much present in the Korean report .
-For its part, Japan has a distorted sense of history, the result of having assumed its guilt in the war in a forced way, forced by the punishment suffered in World War II and the US occupation, and not as a consequence of a process of voluntary assumption of responsibility.
+The Japanese annexation of the peninsula in 1910 is still very much present in the report Korean.
+For its part, Japan has a distorted sense of history, the result of having assumed its guilt in the war in a forced way, forced by the punishment suffered in World War II and the U.S. occupation, and not as a consequence of its own process of voluntary assumption of responsibility.
 All this has led Japan to resist revising its history, especially that of its imperialist era.

-One element core topic that hinders a sincere reconciliation between Japan and the neighboring countries that were invaded by the Japanese in the first half of the 20th century are the comfort women.
-This group of women, coming from China, the Philippines, Myanmar, Taiwan, Indonesia, Thailand, Malaysia, Vietnam and South Korea (about 80% came from the latter country), are a consequence of Japan's expansion beginning in 1910.
-During this period, Japanese soldiers took approximately 70,000 to 200,000 women to comfort stations where they were sexually abused.
+One Element core topic What hinders a sincere reconciliation between Japan and the neighboring countries that were invaded by the Japanese in the first half of the 20th century are the comfort women.
+This group The increase in the number of women from China, the Philippines, Myanmar, Taiwan, Indonesia, Thailand, Malaysia, Vietnam and South Korea (about 80% of whom came from the latter country) is a consequence of Japan's expansion that began in 1910.
+During this period, approximately 70,000 to 200,000 women were taken to comfort stations by Japanese soldiers where they were sexually abused.
 These stations continued to operate in Japan until the late 1940s.
-According to the testimonies of the surviving women, Japanese soldiers took them away in various ways: kidnapping, deception and extortion are just a few examples.
+According to the testimonies of the surviving women, Japanese soldiers took them away in a variety of ways: kidnapping, deception and extortion are just a few examples.

 According to the testimony of Kim Bok-Dong, one of the surviving women, the Japanese soldiers claimed that they had to take her to work in a uniform factory because they did not have enough staff.
 She was 14 years old at the time.
-The soldiers promised her mother to return her when she was old enough to marry, and threatened the whole family with exile if her parents did not allow her to leave.
+The soldiers promised her mother to return her once she was old enough to marry, and threatened the whole family with exile if her parents did not allow her to leave.
 She was transported by ferry from Busan to Shimonoseki (Yamaguchi Prefecture, Japan), along with thirty other women.
-They then took another boat to Taiwan and then to Guangdong province.
-There they were met by officials, who escorted them into a building where doctors were waiting for them.
+They then took another ship that transported them to Taiwan and then to Guangdong province.
+There they were greeted by officers, who escorted them to the interior of a building where doctors were waiting for them.
 They examined their bodies and escorted them to their rooms.
 The women were repeatedly assaulted and raped.
-After several weeks, many contemplated suicide: "We were much better off dead" (Kim Bok-Dong, 2018).
-Many died due to the conditions they were subjected to, from disease, killed by Japanese soldiers in the last years of the war, or, if they had the opportunity, by committing suicide.
+After several weeks, many were thinking about suicide: "We were much better off dead" (Kim Bok-Dong, 2018).
+Many died due to the conditions to which they were subjected, from disease, killed by Japanese soldiers in the last years of the war or, if they had the opportunity, by suicide.
 It is estimated that about a quarter to a third of the women survived.

 Long process